Tiny Storms:

 Video is the New Sketch.

-Video as a sketching practice to test ideas, tell stories, or prototype research.
+Join the upcoming class: Video as a sketching practice to test ideas, tell stories, or prototype research.

 🧪 WHAT IT IS